 After working with a range of partners with extensive experience in supporting place-based initiatives, Local Access has invited twelve places to develop plans for how a blend of grant and repayable finance can support their local social economy.
 It is expected five of these places will go on to receive investment.

-The twelve places are: Bradford, Bristol, Calderdale, Coventry, Dover, Gainsborough, Hartlepool/Tees Valley, Leicester, Plymouth, Southwark, Wigan and Greater Manchester.
+The twelve places are: Bradford, Bristol, Calderdale, Coventry, Dover, Gainsborough, Greater Manchester, Hartlepool and Redcar & Cleveland, Leicester, Plymouth, Southwark and Wigan.

 One organisation in each place has been invited to convene a local partnership that will develop a vision for their social economy, and a plan for how Local Access can help achieve this.
 Whilst the programme will not be able to support all twelve places, we hope the process involved will be of value to all participating places.
 Both Big Society Capital and Access will look to support those who are not selected for investment in other ways.